ryanbressler/CloudForest/README.md

 * Feature selection with artificial contrasts
 * Methods for Classification on Unbalanced Data
 * Methods for learning from data with lots of noisy features.
-* Preliminary implementation of density forests
+* Preliminary Implementation of Density Estimating Trees/Forests
-* Proximity and affinity analysis of random forests suitable for manifold learning
+* Proximity/Affinity Analysis suitable for manifold learning

 CloudForest has been optimized to minimize memory use, allow multi-core and multi-machine learning with and perform especially well learning from categorical features with a small number of class labels.
 This includes binary data and genomic variant data which may have class labels like "reference", "heterozygous", "homozygous".